Workshops and Special Programs

 1 Must register in advance in Career Services.
 Specific deadline will be posted for each event.

-2 Reservation for the Etiquette Dinner Workshop must be made no later than xxxx Students on the college meal plan must pay a $4 fee, while non-meal-plan students must pay $8 for this workshop.
+2 Reservation for the Etiquette Dinner Workshop must be made in Career Services no later than MONDAY, OCTOBER 20.
+Students on the college meal plan must pay a $4 fee, while non-meal-plan students must pay $8 for this workshop.
 Maroon Card may be used for this purpose at the Cashier's desk in College hall, or cash or check may be used in Career Services.
 Bring receipt for payments made at the Cashier's desk to Career Services to complete your registration.

 CAREER FOCUS DINNERS: